prakhar1989/docker-curriculum/README.md

 root@53af252b771a:/opt/flask-app# exit
 ```

 Wohoo!
 That works!
-Magically docker made the correct host file entry in `/etc/hosts` which means that `es:9200` correctly resolves to the IP address of the ES container.
+Magically Docker made the correct host file entry in `/etc/hosts` which means that `es:9200` correctly resolves to the IP address of the ES container.
 Great!
 Let's launch our Flask container for real now -
 ```javascript
 $ docker run -d --net foodtrucks -p 5000:5000 --name foodtrucks-web prakhar1989/foodtrucks-web 2a1b77e066e646686f669bab4759ec1611db359362a031667cacbe45c3ddb413